tgross35/mariadb-udf-blog/rust-udf-blog.md

 terse.
 It does the following:

 * `args.get(0).unwrap()`: this gets the first argument, as discussed above.
-We are OK to unwrap here because we validated our arguments (`init` and `process` get the same number of arguments when they are called, and we performed validation in init)
+We are again OK to unwrap here because we validated our arguments (`init` and `process` get the same number of arguments when they are called, and we performed validation in init)
 * `.value()` gets the argument's value, which is a `SqlResult`.
 This is an enum with variants for `String`, `Real`, `Int`, and `Decimal`.
 * `.as_int()` is a convenience function that returns an `Option`.
 If the value